RENSSELAER FALLS - Timothy H. Boprey has spent much of his adult life feeling angry at God.

-The 49-year-old has endured more than his share of tragedy: motor vehicle accidents killed two brothers, and hes been through two divorces.
+The 49-year-old endured more than his share of tragedies: motor vehicle accidents claimed the lives of two brothers and hes been through two divorces.

 Prompted by a dream, Mr. Boprey said he finally stopped fighting the pull toward ministry.